 COMPUTER CONTROLLED AIR ISOLATION SYSTEM

-DEICON’s Computer Controlled Air Isolation System is the most effective mounting scheme originally developed for diesel generators and other operating machinery onboard luxury watercraft (yachts) as well as other mobile platforms.
-This controlled isolation system has been applied, equally effectively, to stationary machinery and equipment subject to both vibration and shock perturbations as well as random vibration.
-This controllable vibration/shock isolation system is capable of meeting the conflicting vibration and shock isolation requirements of such machines by switching its states, on-demand or automatically, between a) ‘soft and highly underdamped’ for effective vibration isolation (e.g. when the watercraft is at port or anchored and water is calm), b) ‘soft and somewhat damped’ for effective shock isolation, and c) ‘stiff’ for effective installation robustness when the isolated object is subject to excessive perturbations jeopardizing the integrity of its installation (e.g. when the vessel is sailing in choppy waters).
+DEICON’s Computer Controlled Air Isolation System is the most effective vibration isolation system using air springs originally developed for diesel generators and other operating machinery onboard luxury watercraft (yachts) as well as other mobile platforms.
+This controlled vibration and shock isolation system has been applied, equally effectively, to stationary as well as mobile machinery and equipment subject to both vibration and shock perturbations, as well as random vibration.
+This controllable vibration/shock isolation system is capable of meeting the conflicting vibration isolation, shock isolation, and installation integrity requirements of such machines by switching its states, on-demand or automatically, between a) ‘soft and highly underdamped’ for effective vibration isolation (e.g. when the watercraft is at port or anchored and water is calm), b) ‘soft and somewhat damped’ for effective shock isolation, and c) ‘stiff’ for effective installation robustness when the isolated object is subject to excessive perturbations jeopardizing the integrity of its installation (e.g. when the vessel is sailing in choppy waters).
 The addition of on-demand damping only around the resonant frequency(ies), enhances the shock isolation attributes of the isolated object without deteriorating its vibration and noise isolation attributes.

 Conflicting Mounting Requirements